SC was told that there was no basis for CVC to pass such an order recommending to send Alok Verma on leave.

 Nariman referred to the terms and conditions of appointment and removal of the CBI director and concerned provisions of the Delhi Special Police Establishment (DSPE) Act, 1946.

-The bench was irked over the publication of allegations levelled by agency's DIG Manoj Kumar Sinha in a separate plea.
+The bench was also irked over the publication of allegations levelled by agency's DIG Manish Kumar Sinha in his separate plea.